 Aside from switching to an electric vehicle (EV), home electrification is one of the most impactful things you can do to save money and protect our planet.

 Cars and homes contribute a whopping 42% of all harmful carbon pollution in the U.S. energy sector.
-Thankfully, our personal infrastructure is set to get a major upgrade in 2023 with new financial incentives and turnkey solutions.
+Thankfully, there's never been a better time to upgrade our personal infrastructure thanks to new financial incentives and turnkey solutions.

 What is home electrification?